MDAR’s Agricultural Business Training Program offers two courses for Massachusetts agricultural enterprises:

 - Exploring the Small Farm Dream – 5-session course, typically offered on weekday evenings, using curriculum and workbook developed by the New England Small Farm Institute.
 For those who are thinking about or in the planning stages of a starting their own farm, including those who are expanding a hobby to an income-generating scale.
 This course offers guidance and resources to help make informed decisions about what’s involved with owning your own farm so you can decide whether or not to take the plunge - and how to proceed in the first stages.
 Cost per enterprise - $100

-MDAR’s Agricultural Business Training Program also offers occasional trainings, workshops and technical assistance to respond to identified needs of Massachusetts farmers.
-Recent workshops have included:
+MDAR’s Agricultural Business Training Program also offers occasional trainings and workshops to respond to identified needs of Massachusetts farmers.
+Recent workshops:

 - Applying Lean Principles to Farm Operations, Nov 2017; hosted by Outlook Farm in Westhampton, presenter Scott Morrison In partnership with Franklin County Community Development Corporation, PVGrows Investment Fund, and Communities Involved in Sustaining Agriculture.

 - Attracting Loyal Customers Through Online Marketing & Social Media, offered to TTS participants in May 2016; presenter Myrna Greenfield, Good Egg Marketing.